hyphacoop/streamplace/js/docs/src/content/docs/lex-reference/metadata/place-stream-metadata-distributionpolicy.md

         "deleteAfter": {
           "type": "integer",
           "description": "Duration in seconds after which segments should be deleted.
 Each segment will expire N seconds after its creation time."
+        },
+        "allowedBroadcasters": {
+          "type": "array",
+          "description": "List of did:webs of the broadcasters you want to allow to distribute your content. \"*\" allows anyone.
+Starting a line with a \"!\" bans that broadcaster.", "items": {
+            "type": "string"
+          }
         }
       }
     }